ibm-watson-iot/iot-java/docs/java_cli_for_devices.rst

 * id - The ID of your device.
 (This is a required field.
 * auth-method - Method of authentication (This is an optional field, needed only for registered flow and the only value currently supported is "token").
 * auth-token - API key token (This is an optional field, needed only for registered flow).
+* clean-session - true or false (required only if you want to connect the application in durable subscription.
+By default the clean-session is set to true).

+**Note:** One must set clean-session to false to connect the device in durable subscription.
+Refer to Subscription Buffers and Clean Session for more information about the clean session.

 The Properties object creates definitions which are used to interact with the Watson IoT Platform module.